bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 **Slave1 VM**

-VM name = slave1

-VM hostname = slave1
+Virtual machine name is "slave1".
+Its hostname is "slave1".

 *Resources*: